urbit/urbit.org-reloaded/main/posts/constitution.md

 broad intention is to surrender governance of Urbit to its users, as soon as the community is collectively ready to receive it.

-This constitution (which is not a legal contract, just a public declaration of our intent) describes our governance process during this interim period.
+This constitution (which is not a legal contract, just our present intent, which may be updated arbitrarily) describes our governance process during this interim period.
 Its design borrows from validated historical structures, mainly Roman and Anglo-American.

 The last and most important task of the interim government is to